berlioz-the/berlioz/docs/cli.md

 Those are the clusters published using [push](#push) command.
 Please note that the output of this command does not display clusters that are currently deployed.
 Refer to [deployment cluster list](#deployment-cluster-list) for see deployed clusters.

+## deployment cluster definitions

+Outputs the list of deployed clusters.

 ## deployment clusters